 Opera House

-Firstly, they rode along Macquarie Street which is famous for being home to the medical specialists.
-Past the gorgeous Government House which is the heritage-listed vice-regal residence of the governor of NSW.
-This led to the Sydney Opera House.
+Firstly, they rode past the Sydney Opera House.
 We can’t get very close but we know some good angles which give some great scenic views.
 Even as “forever Sydneyites” we never get tired of looking at the Opera House.

 Sydney Harbour Bridge

-Then, they rode over the Sydney Harbour Bridge.
-We always tell our passengers to look up and enjoy the unique view.
-The more than 6,000,000 rivets are so interesting and the arch is so iconic.
+After that, they rode over the Sydney Harbour Bridge.
+We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
-It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until construction of the new Port Mann Bridge in Vancouver was completed in 2012.
+It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

 Kirribilli